aldringordon/old-githubpages/_posts/2022-11-27-starting-over-again.md

 ive pulled the trigger and have started working on my new landing page portfolio

-i decided to just start by following this [tutorial](https://www.youtube.com/watch?v=urgi2iz9P6U), its a single page webapp so should be pretty *doable*
+i decided to just start by following this tutorial https://www.youtube.com/watch?v=urgi2iz9P6U

+its a single page webapp so should be pretty *doable*

 it uses:
 - next js